Updated: May 22

 Douglas also built the Copper Queen Store across the street from the Copper Queen Consolidated Mining Company headquarters.
 When Bisbee’s population increased so rapidly during the boom, local merchants started price-gouging its residents.
 The residents were trapped unless they wanted to engage in a day-long trip to Tombstone.
 Consequently, Douglas started the Copper Queen Store to combat the price-gouging of Bisbee’s residents.
-The store sold groceries, clothing, and textiles, etc. at a very low price – combating the price gouging and forcing the other merchants to fall-in-line.
+The store sold groceries, clothing, and textiles, etc. at a very low price – combating price gouging and forcing the other merchants to fall in line.
 The other merchants lowered their costs and Bisbee’s residents’ quality of life improved.

 Phelps Dodge Mercantile (Copper Queen Store Location)

 Another problem was the smelter where the Queen Mine Tour is now.
 By 1900, the residents had enough of the noxious fumes settling in the Bisbee area and wanted change.
 Douglas came to the rescue yet again for the residents of Bisbee.
-He moved the smelter to new location 23 miles southeast of Bisbee near the Mexico Border.
+He moved the smelter to a new location 23 miles southeast of Bisbee near the Mexico Border.
 The community that started nearby from smelter workers was founded as Douglas, Arizona, Bisbee’s daughter city.
 Agua Prieta across the border flourished and grew as well.

 Warren is a colorful and lovable character who started Bisbee but is not the real father of Bisbee.
 Warren started Bisbee and offered expert mining that attracted more people and mine claims, but he was a swindler with much controversy.
-Douglas came qualified, expertly competent, community oriented, and discovered an ore vein that supported Bisbee’s community for 70 years.
+Douglas came qualified, expertly competent, community-oriented, and discovered an ore vein that supported Bisbee’s community for 70 years.
 Douglas also tackled issues within the community to enhance the quality of life for Bisbee residents.
 James Douglas is the father of Douglas, and also the father of Bisbee, Arizona.